 Action Key

 Design Workspace

 Switch to a different design window Ctrl+Tab

 Toggle between the Select E

-(Outline) 🗼 tool and the
+(Outline) k tool and the

-Stitch Select tool (One of these tools must be enabled).
+Stitch Select tool (one of these tools must be enabled).

 Toggle between the Run tool and the previously used digitizing tool (the Run tool or a digitizing tool must be enabled).
 Spacebar

 Pan Hold down Spacebar

+Key

-Highlight cursor (mouse finder) Shift+F
+Shift+F

-Move Guidelines Ctrl+Shift (press and hold the Ctrl and Shift keys as you click and drag the guideline off the screen)
+Ctrl+Shift (press and hold the Ctrl and Shift keys as you click and drag the guideline off the screen)

-Zoom in while digitizing Press + on the number keypad to zoom in.
+Press + on the number keypad to zoom in.

-Zoom out while digitizing Press - on the number keypad to zoom out.
+Press - on the number keypad to zoom out.

-Backup to previously punched point Backspace
+Backspace

-Stop drawing ribbon ESC
+ESC

-Connect Shapes Shift+O (letter O)
+Ctrl+Shift+O (letter O)